TERREMEMBER/znbase/docs/content/v1.3/yedis/api/_index.md

 Bitmaps | Not yet supported |
 HyperLogLogs | Not yet supported |
 GeoSpatial | Not yet supported |
-Time series | New data type in YugabyteDB |
+Time series | New data type in ZNbaseDB |

 ## Commands

-Redis-cli or any Redis applications can access YugabyteDB using the YEDIS API.
+Redis-cli or any Redis applications can access ZNbaseDB using the YEDIS API.
 The following Redis commands are accepted.

 Command | Description |
 --------|-------------|